6 Things You Should Know Before Visiting Barcelona

 1. Gaudi’s Creations Grace the City

-Here is information on 21 sites in Barcelona where you can admire Gaudi’s talents.
-These are three of the most-visited Gaudi sites:
+Here is information on twenty-one sites in Barcelona where you can admire Gaudi’s genius.
+These are the three Gaudi sites we visited:

 La Sagrada Familia

-The exterior is as astounding as the interior.
-Its three facades represent three phases in the life of Jesus: nativity, passion, and glory.
+The exterior is as dramatic as the interior.
+Its three facades represent three phases in the life of Jesus: the Nativity, the Passion, and the Glory.

 La Sagrada Familia gets over 3 million visitors a year.
-You are unlikely to get in unless you book your visit in advance.
-You get a 15-minute window to enter the basilica.
+You are unlikely to get in unless you book in advance.
+You can check availability a few months before your visit.

 Here is some information about the structure and symbolism of the basilica.